 You can specify the minimal length of field values that will be compared during duplicate checks.
 To do that, use the Exclude the values with less than X symbols from the search option.
 By default, the number of symbols is 3, but you can increase it.

 Let’s say you set the minimal number of symbols to 4.
-This means that if a deal’s name includes only three symbols, it won’t be considered a duplicate of other deals with similar or identical names.
+This means that if a deal’s name includes only three characters, it won’t be considered a duplicate of other deals with similar or identical names.

 Statuses in duplicate search

 - Select statuses included in the duplicate search.
 Here you can select certain statuses of app items.
-Only the items with these statuses will be included in the process of duplicate detection.
+Only items with these statuses will be included in the process of duplicate detection.